 While in Babylon, Ezra worked as an official and advisor to King Artaxerxes the Persian king.
-He used his knowledge and skill to copy and scribe God's laws, keep them in his heart and teach them to the people.
+He used his knowledge and skill to copy and scribe God's laws, keeping them in his heart and teaching them to the people.
 Since Ezra was faithful in the small things, God gave him even greater responsibilities.
 The king trusted him and showed him great kindness.
+The king:

-King Artaxerxes appointed Ezra as

-the leader of all Israelites who wanted to return to Jerusalem.
+King Artaxerxes appointed Ezra as the leader of all Israelites who wanted to return to Jerusalem.
 King Artaxerxes gave him silver, gold, and supplies to help rebuild the temple and continue worship there.

-And he also gave him full authority to manage everything because he trusted his wisdom.
-King Artaxerxes allowed Ezra to take whatever he needed from the king's storehouses and even appoint or remove leaders and judges to help him govern the people.
+And gave him full authority to manage everything because he trusted his wisdom.
+King Artaxerxes allowed Ezra take whatever he needed from the king's storehouses and even appoint or remove leaders and judges to help him